Verifiable credentials: Trust model

-Any role in the triangle can be played by a person, an institution, or an IoT device.
+Any role in the triangle can be played by a person, an institution, or a machine.

-Note that because verifiable credentials can be created by anyone, the person or entity verifying the credential decides if they trust the entity that issued it.
-It is like a shop clerk deciding if they should accept an out-of-state license as proof of age when purchasing alcohol.
+Note that because verifiable credentials can be created by anyone, the verifier decides if they trust the issuer.

 Decentralization

 The VC model places the holder of a credential at the center of the identity ecosystem, giving individuals control of their identity attributes.
 The W3C VC model parallels physical credentials: the user holds cards and can present them to anyone at any time without informing or requiring the permission of the card issuer.
 Such a model is decentralized and gives much more autonomy and privacy to the participants.
 This contrasts with the federated identity management (FIM) model, as adopted by SAML and OpenID Connect, which place the identity provider (IdP) in the central role as the dispenser of identity attributes and the determiner of which Service Providers (SPs) it will give them to.
 In the federated model, the IdP knows every SP that the user visits.